Stompums/hello-world/README.md

 I haven't done much of this before.
 Though I have done some simple commits with Project Euler solutions in a different repository.
+The actual sense of purpose with this repository will make a difference.
+Project Euler is just a storage suite for my own solutions.